The One, Holy, Catholic and Apostolic Church

 Sacraments

-Baptism and Chrismation are usually administered together.
-Baptism by triple immersion is participation in the Death and Resurrection of Christ, purification in the washing away of sin, and birth into the life of the Holy Trinity.
+The Orthodox Church recognizes seven common sacraments.
+Baptism, by triple immersion, and Chrismation are usually administered together.
 Chrismation, following Baptism, anoints one with the “Seal of the Gift of the Holy Spirit.”
 Through the Holy Spirit we are able to live the fullness of the Christian life.
-We are regenerated and given the Grace by which we are able to keep the commandments of Christ and attain unto the Kingdom of Heaven.
-In Holy Communion is received the very Body and Blood of Christ for remission of sins, the sanctification of soul and body, and for life eternal.
+In Holy Communion one receives the very Body and Blood of Christ for remission of sins, the sanctification of soul and body, and life eternal.
 In Holy Confession the Christian, when truly repentant, receives from Christ, through the confessor, the forgiveness of sins committed after baptism.
+(The priest witnesses the confession but does not act "in the person of Christ.")

-Ordination, Marriage, and Holy Unction complete the seven New Testament Sacraments.
-By the laying on of hands a bishop transmits Divine Grace to the person being ordained, linking him to the uninterrupted succession of Orthodox clergy from the time of Christ to the present.
-Divine Grace sanctifies the union of man and woman in matrimony.
-Orthodox parish priests are usually married but the marriage must precede ordination.
-The Sacrament of Holy Unction brings healing to the infirmities of both body and soul, as God sees fit, through the anointing of oil.
+Ordination, Marriage, and Holy Unction complete the seven common, New Testament Sacraments.
+By the laying on of hands (Ordination) a bishop transmits divine grace to the person being ordained, linking him to the uninterrupted succession of Orthodox clergy from the time of Christ to the present.
+Divine grace also sanctifies the union of man and woman in matrimony.
+(Orthodox parish priests are usually married, but the marriage must precede ordination.)
+The Sacrament of Holy Unction brings healing to the infirmities of both body and soul, as God sees fit, through anointing with oil.

 What does Theotokos mean?

 Theotokos (Birthgiver of God) is a title for the Virgin Mary.
 Orthodox Christians love and honor (but do not worship) her because of our union with her Son.
-The attention given her in the Church also expresses our faith that Jesus Christ is truly human, born of a woman as we are, yet mysteriously has always been God, so His human mother can be called the Mother of God.
-In many hymns she is a sign of the Church as the beloved bride of God; her exaltation as “more honorable than the Cherubim” is a sign of the exaltation awaiting all who “hear the Word of God and keep it” as she did.
+The attention given her in the Church also expresses our faith that Jesus Christ is truly human, born of a woman as we are--yet mysteriously He has always been God, so His human mother can be called the Mother of God.
+In many hymns she signifies the Church as the beloved bride of God; her exaltation as “more honorable than the Cherubim” is a sign of the exaltation awaiting all who “hear the Word of God and keep it,” as she did.

 What are Icons?